Metallica: 1986–1994: Newsted joins, ...And Justice for All and Metallica

 In October 1990, Metallica entered One on One Recording's studio in North Hollywood to record its next album.
-Bob Rock, who had worked with Aerosmith, The Cult, Bon Jovi and Mötley Crüe, was hired as the producer.
-Metallica – also known as The Black Album – was remixed three times, cost $1 million (USD), and ended three marriages.
+Bob Rock, who had worked with Aerosmith, the Cult, Bon Jovi and Mötley Crüe, was hired as the producer.
+Metallica – also known as The Black Album – was remixed three times, cost US$1 million, and ended Hammett and Ulrich's marriages.
 Although the release was delayed until 1991, Metallica debuted at number one in 10 countries, selling 650,000 units in the U.S. during its first week.
-The album brought Metallica mainstream attention; it has been certified 16 times Platinum in the U.S., which makes it the 25th-best-selling album in the country.
+The album marked a change in Metallica's musical style and brought the band mainstream attention; it has been certified 16 times Platinum in the U.S., which makes it the 25th-best-selling album in the country.
 The making of Metallica and the following tour was documented in A Year and a Half in the Life of Metallica.
-The tour in support of the album, called the Wherever We May Roam Tour, lasted 14 months and included dates in the U.S., Japan and the U.K. In September 1991, 1.6 million rock music fans converged in Moscow to enjoy the first open-air rock concert to be held in the former Soviet Union; it was part of the Monsters of Rock series.
-However, in a June 2020 interview, Lars estimated the attendance at about a half million during their time slot.
+The tour in support of the album, called the Wherever We May Roam Tour, lasted 14 months and included dates in the U.S., Japan and the U.K. In September 1991, 1.6 million rock music fans converged in Moscow to enjoy the first open-air rock concert to be held in the Soviet Union; it was part of the Monsters of Rock series.
 In April 1992, Metallica appeared at The Freddie Mercury Tribute Concert and performed a three-song set.
 Hetfield later performed "Stone Cold Crazy" with the remaining members of Queen and Tony Iommi.

-On August 8, 1992, during the co-headlining Guns N' Roses/Metallica Stadium Tour at the Olympic Stadium in Montreal, Hetfield suffered second- and third-degree burns to his arms, face, hands and legs.
+On August 8, 1992, during the co-headlining Guns N' Roses/Metallica Stadium Tour at the Olympic Stadium in Montreal, Hetfield suffered second and third-degree burns to his arms, face, hands and legs.
 There had been some confusion with the new pyrotechnics setup, which resulted in Hetfield walking into a 12 ft flame during "Fade to Black".
 Newsted said Hetfield's skin was "bubbling like on The Toxic Avenger".
-Metallica returned to the stage 17 days later with guitar technician and Metal Church member John Marshall replacing Hetfield on guitar for the remainder of the tour, although Hetfield was able to sing.
+Metallica returned to the stage seventeen days later with guitar technician and Metal Church member John Marshall replacing Hetfield on guitar for the remainder of the tour, although Hetfield was able to sing.
 Later in 1993, Metallica went on the Nowhere Else to Roam Tour, playing five shows in Mexico City.
 Live Shit: Binge & Purge, the band's first box set, was released in November 1993.
 The collection contains three live CDs, three home videos, and a book filled with riders and letters.